 Think about it: our neighbor came into our garage and stole something that wasn’t theirs.
 Our neighbor chose to do this — he wasn’t forced — and so it’s simply basic “cause and effect” for the neighbor to then be punished.
 If we forgive the neighbor, we’re ignoring the evidence: we’re treating the neighbor like he didn’t do anything wrong.
 We’re ignoring reality and acting like nothing happened, when something very much in fact happened.

 Get it?
 There’s something about “forgiveness” that is irrational and willfully blind, and I think similar cases could be made about most virtues.
 Why is this important to acknowledge?
 Because we may fail to identify how virtues could be solutions to “Nash Equilibriums” and/or “rational impasses” precisely because they are “nonrational.”
-Worse yet, if we eventually realize the “nonrational” character of virtues and mistakenly conflate “nonrational” and “irrational,” we’ll likely assume the only role of virtues is control and spreading foolishness, and so disregard vital solutions to Game Theory quandaries in the name of freedom.
+Worse yet, if we eventually realize the “nonrational” character of virtues and mistakenly conflate “nonrational” and “irrational,” we’ll likely assume the only role of virtue is control and spreading foolishness, and so disregard vital solutions to Game Theory quandaries in the name of freedom.

 Game Theory is a topic I’ve discussed in the past with Lorenzo Barberis Canonico, and basically a “Nash Equilibrium” (or what I call a “rational impasse”) is a situation where rational action leads to suboptimal results.
 Often, we have assumed that if all actors in a situation are rational, then “the best of all possible outcomes” will likely arise, but Game Theory has taught us that we can’t be so sure.
 To make a long story short, it isn’t the case that “rational” is always a simile for “best”; in fact, doing what’s rational is precisely what could get us into trouble.
 And my point is that this is where religious virtues could play a critical role, a role that may cease to be filled if religions wane (and we as a society don’t appreciate the role religions played in solving “rational impasses”).